yox19/Stroke-Prediction-Model/README.md

 ---

 ## 📊 Dataset

-The dataset contains patient-level clinical features relevant to stroke (e.g., age, hypertension, glucose, BMI, smoking status).
+This project uses the [Stroke Prediction Dataset](https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset) (Kaggle).
-Target variable: **Stroke occurrence (yes/no)**.
+It contains clinical variables such as age, hypertension, glucose, BMI, and smoking status, with stroke occurrence as the target label.
 ---

 ## 🔬 Methods